mozerpol/dotfiles/neoVim/README.md

 title (such as: #, ##, ###, ####...) will be fold.
 To change this use: <br/>
 `let g:vim_markdown_folding_level = 6`.

-For me very annoying is syntax concealing.
+I turn off syntax concealing.
 Explanation from main page of this
 repo: "For example, conceal [link text](link url) as just link text.
 Also, _italic_ and *italic* will conceal to just italic.
 Similarly __bold__, **bold**, ___italic bold___, and ***italic bold*** will conceal to just bold, bold, italic bold, and italic bold respectively."To disable syntax concealing: <br/>
 `let g:vim_markdown_conceal = 0`

-Also sometimes annoying for me is auto insert bulletpoints, to disable this feature
-add: <br/>
+Also I turn off auto insert bulletpoints: <br/>
 `let g:vim_markdown_auto_insert_bullets = 0`

 Project page: https://github.com/plasticboy/vim-markdown